avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-yocto-c-sdk/voyager-demo/quickstart.md

 The number sent from basic-sample, 12494925803 corresponds to the 12,494,952,933 mi Voyager 2 is from the Sun (the website updates much quicker than the scraper)

-# **Start the Demo Application**
+# Start the Demo Application

-* From the /usr/local/iotc folder, run the following command
+* From the `/usr/local/iotc` folder, run the following command
 ```ruby
 systemctl start itoc-c-telemetry-demo
 ```

-# **Verification**
+# Verification

 At this point the board should be sending telemetry to the IoTConnect portal.
 We can verify by checking the "Live Data" feed.
 * Return to the *Devices* page and click on the newly created Device ID.
 * On the left sub-menu, click "Live Data" and after a few seconds, data should be shown.
 See below:<br>![image](https://github.com/avnet-iotconnect/iotc-azurertos-sdk/assets/40640041/21d25bbb-71d0-4a9d-9e74-e2acf0983183)

-# **Visualization**
+# Visualization

-The telemetry can be visualized by using the Dynamic Dashboard feature of IoTConnect.
-A sample dashboard that is preconfigured to display some telemetry from the STM32U5 IoT Discovery Kit is available for download [here](https://saleshosted.z13.web.core.windows.net/sdk/nxp/voyager/MaaXBoard%20Voyager%20Demo_dashboard_export.json).
+The data can be visualized by using the Dynamic Dashboard feature of IoTConnect.
+A sample dashboard that is preconfigured to display teh Voyager information is available for download [here](https://saleshosted.z13.web.core.windows.net/sdk/nxp/voyager/MaaXBoard%20Voyager%20Demo_dashboard_export.json).

 Once downloaded, select "Create Dashboard" from the top of the IoTConnect portal and then choose the "Import Dashboard" option and select the template and device name used previously in this guide.